Learn how to create paychecks in QuickBooks Desktop Payroll.

 - Select Employees, then Pay Employees, and select from the check types Scheduled, Unscheduled, or Terminated checks.

-Scheduled Payroll: QuickBooks Desktop will take you to the Payroll Center and Pay Employees tab.
+- Scheduled Payroll: QuickBooks Desktop will take you to the Payroll Center and Pay Employees tab.
 From the Create Paychecks section, select the appropriate schedule.
-Select Start Schedule Payroll button.
+Select Start Schedule Payroll.
 QuickBooks Desktop will open up the Enter Payroll Information window.

-- Click Print paychecks on check stock to queue paychecks for printing from QuickBooks Desktop.
+- Select Print paychecks on check stock to queue paychecks for printing from QuickBooks Desktop.

 Direct Deposit Options

-- Click Print DD on check stock to queue direct deposit advice of deposits for printing from QuickBooks Desktop.
+- Select Print DD on check stock to queue direct deposit advice of deposits for printing from QuickBooks Desktop.

-- Check mark the name of employee(s) you want to pay.
+- Select the name of employee(s) you want to pay.

 - If the employee uses Direct Deposit, verify that the Use Direct Deposit box is selected.

-- If you don't want vacation and sick to accrue on this specific paycheck, check the box Do Not Accrue Sick/Vac.
+- If you don't want vacation and sick to accrue on this specific paycheck, select the box Do Not Accrue Sick/Vac.
 Enter or verify the employee's amounts in the appropriate columns

-- Click Save & Next to go to the next employee, or select Save & Close to go back to the Enter Payroll Information window.
+- Select Save & Next to go to the next employee, or select Save & Close to go back to the Enter Payroll Information window.

 - When the checks are ready to be created, select Continue.